What nobody tells you about documentation

-Documentation needs to include and be structured around its four different functions: tutorials, how-to guides, discussions and technical reference.
+Documentation needs to include and be structured around its four different functions: tutorials, how-to guides, explanation and technical reference.
 Each of them requires a distinct mode of writing.
 People working with software need these four different kinds of documentation at different times, in different circumstances - so software usually needs them all.

 And documentation needs to be explicitly structured around them, and they all must be kept separate and distinct from each other.

 - is a lesson

 Analogy: teaching a small child how to cook

 - shows how to solve a specific problem